Ivanlr7/Proyecto-final-F5-frontend/README.md

 # ReviewVerso 🎬📚🎮📺

-> A comprehensive entertainment review platform where users can discover, review, and organize their favorite movies, TV shows, video games, and books.
+> Reviewverso is a platform that brings users a universe of content where they can review any movies, TV series, video games, and books they want and create lists of all their favorite content.
+All in one place.

 [![React](https://img.shields.io/badge/React-19.1.1-blue.svg)](https://reactjs.org/)
 [![Redux Toolkit](https://img.shields.io/badge/Redux_Toolkit-2.9.0-purple.svg)](https://redux-toolkit.js.org/)